deifactor/lost-purpose/README.md

   implements a 'chunked riffle shuffle' where the deck is randomly cut and randomly-sized chunks from each half are interleaved.

+For a more rambly about page, read [the about page](frontend/src/components/About.md).

 ## Silicon Dawn

 Lost Purpose also supports the [Tarot of the Silicon